seprojectgroup19/main/ScraperFiles.md

 		- Pulls weather information from Darksky API

 	- rds_connect.sh
-		- bash script to connect to the RDS database
+		- bash script to connect to the RDS database.

 	- scraper_info.sh
 		- bash script to privid information on the scrapers.